MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish-extension/index.md

 ## Before you begin

-1. You must have an active developer account on [Partner center] to submit your extension on Microsoft Store.
-If you don’t have one, create a new developer account.
-Now, go to [Microsoft Edge developer portal] and sign in to your developer account.
+1. You must have an active developer account on Partner center to submit your extension on Microsoft Store.
+If you don’t have one, [create a new developer account](../open-developer-account.md).
 1. Create a zip file of your extension package and ensure that it contains these files:
     - The manifest file and it must have extension’s name and version defined
     - The images and other files that your extension requires

-If you haven’t yet started on building an extension, you may refer [Getting Started] tutorial for building an Edge Chromium extension
+If you haven’t yet started building an extension, you may refer [Getting Started](../../getting-started/index.md) tutorial for building an Edge Chromium extension

 To create an extension submission on Partner Center, follow these steps.

 ## Step 1: Start a new submission

 Go to your [developer dashboard].
 From the **Overview** page (as shown below), click **Create new extension**.

 ![Overview page](../media/img1.png)